julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 They read signs in smoke and chicken bones, stirred healing charms into soup, and taught daughters how to bury placenta at the crossroads so spirits wouldn't follow the baby home.

 Their magic wasn’t for show.
-It was **woven into survival** — dirty-fingernailed, blood-stained, whispered-in-the-night magic.
+It was **woven into survival**: dirty-fingernailed, blood-stained, whispered-in-the-night magic.

 Even today, ritual remains tied to natural cycles—see **[Full Moon Rituals with Sacred Herbs](/full-moon-rituals/)** for a surviving form of this practice.